bilgino/angularforddd/README.md

 newOrderViewModel.balance = -44;
 ```

 Necessary data transformations can reside in the same view model class.
-A better approach would be to create a dedicated artifact such as a mapper, translator,
+A better approach would be to use a dedicated component such as a mapper, translator,
 factory or an abstract super class that performs all UI-related transformations.
 In this way, we can decouple the transformation responsibilities to promote
 code reusability by subclassing.